Beluga-lang/Beluga/doc/common/lf.rst

 Here it is necessary to explicitly write a Pi-type for ``x`` as leaving it implicit would have it incorrect quantified at the level above.

-To *reason* about these definitions, one would formulate a theorem and prove it, either by writing a :ref:`functional program in Beluga <beluga>` or :ref:`interactively with Harpoon <harpoon>`.
+To *reason* about these definitions, one would formulate a theorem and prove it.
+Theorems are stated and proven in Beluga's computation language.
+Whereas LF is used as a metalanguage for encoding various formal systems, Beluga's computation language is used as a metalanguage for :ref:`contextual lf`.
+To prove a theorem, one
+either writes a :ref:`functional program in Beluga <beluga>` or :ref:`uses Harpoon <harpoon>`.

 ..
 [1] TODO cite LF paper